tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 For a scene, you gain a +5 bonus to heroic-tier skill checks involving dancing, before bursting into flames once you stop dancing, taking your level times the amount shown below in fire damage as the shoes burn up.
 Higher-tier shoes are more expensive.

 The first time you use them in combat, until the end of the battle, you can pop free from each enemy engaged with you as a move action (once per round).
-If you don’t pop free from enemies or move normally during your turn, you take 1d4 fire damage (champion: 2d8 fire damage; epic: 4d10 fire damage).
+If you don’t pop free from enemies or move normally during your turn, you take 1d4 fire damage, 2d8 fire damage at champion tier, and 4d10 fire damage at epic tier.
 The shoes turn to ash at the end of the battle.

 **Cost:** 50 gp; champion 100 gp; epic: 200 gp.